Evert–Navratilova rivalry: 1978 Wimbledon final

 Navratilova won their 26th match in the final of the 1978 Wimbledon Championships.
-Evert had won the first set, and was cruising in the second, until Navratilova rallied back and won the match in three-sets.
+Evert won the first set, and was cruising in the second, until Navratilova rallied back and won the match in three sets.
 The third set was a classic combination of a see-saw battle and a contrast in styles between the two players.
 Navratilova won 12 of the last 13 points for the title, winning the third set 7–5.
-It is considered to be one of the best women's finals in Wimbledon history.
+It is considered to be one of the best finals in Wimbledon history.

 1981 Australian Open final

-In their 45th match, Evert and Navratilova played a three-set epic at the final of the 1981 Australian Open.
+In their 45th encounter, Evert and Navratilova played a three-set epic in the final of the 1981 Australian Open.
 In his book, tennis historian Steve Flink ranks it as one of their two most significant matches, alongside the 1985 French Open final.
 Navratilova won the match despite dropping the opening set, winning the final set 7–5.
 Evert considered the match to be one of her toughest losses.
 The tournament was played on grass.

 1982 Australian Open final

 In a rematch of the previous year's final, Evert beat Navratilova in three sets at the 1982 Australian Open.
 It was a straightforward match, with Evert claiming the first set 6–3, Navratilova the second set 6–2, and Evert finally winning with a third set score of 6–3.
-With her win, Evert achieved the Career Grand Slam.
-Like the previous year's final, the match was played on grass instead of hardcourt.
+With her win, Evert achieved the career Grand Slam.
+Like the previous year's final, the match was played on grass.

 1984 US Open final

-In their 61st match, Navratilova won in three sets at the 1984 US Open final.
-Navratilova was on a 54-match winning streak coming into the match, one shy of Evert's then Open Era record 55-match winning streak, she would eventually extend the record to 74 matches won in a row, a record that still stands.
+In their 61st encounter, Navratilova won in three sets at the 1984 US Open final.
+Navratilova was on a 54-match winning streak coming into the match, one shy of Evert's then-Open Era record 55-match streak; she would eventually extend the record to 74 matches won in a row, a record that still stands.
 Navratilova dropped the first set, yet rallied to win the next two to win the US Open.
-It is considered to be one of their best matches, and one of the best matches in US Open history.
-Evert is quoted as saying about the impact of that loss that "It was the most devastated I've ever felt over a tennis match."
+It is considered to be one of the best matches in US Open history.
+Evert later said that "It was the most devastated I've ever felt over a tennis match."